Independence Pass is closed for the season. The road typically re-opens by the end of May.

 Colorado Department of Transportation Road & Traffic conditions.
 For the latest updates on I70 road closures & more.

-Independence Pass, part of Colorado State Highway 82, passes over the Continental Divide between Leadville and Aspen, Colorado.
+Independence Pass, part of Colorado State Highway 82, passes over the Continental Divide between Leadville and Aspen, Colorado with a summit os 12,095 ft.
 In addition to being a scenic byway, Independence Pass, just east of Aspen, is a favorite recreation location during the summer months.

 Each spring the cycling season kicks off with the Annual Ride for the Pass event which takes place every May before the road is open to car traffic.

 9 miles east of Aspen (.9 miles past Weller Campground), pull into the day use parking area on the right-hand side of the highway.
 From the parking lot, you will see picnic areas popular with families along with hiking trails leading to waterfalls, rock formations & ice caves.